mobgen/halo-documentation/pages/ios/notifications/ios_advanced_firebase_usecases.md

 	Analytics.logEvent("event", parameters: nil)
 </code></pre>

+### Custom name support for the Firebase config .plist

 Additionaly you can set a diferent file name distinct than the Firebase default "GoogleService-Info.plist" by using an additional property keyed "FIREBASE_PLIST_NAME" on the Halo config .plist